 Your grant terms and conditions

 Foundation Scotland’s standard terms and conditions of grants are provided below.
-These relate to grants to groups and organisations, not to individuals.
-If you have been offered a grant, please read these and ensure you can meet them before emailing your grant acceptance.
+These relate to grants to groups and organisations, NOT to individuals.
+If you have been offered a grant, please read these and ensure you can meet them before accepting the grant in our portal.
 Further conditions specific to your grant award may be contained in your grant offer email.

 - The grant must be spent by the date stated in your offer email unless an extension is agreed in writing by Foundation Scotland.

 - Should all or any part of the grant not be spent by that date, you will inform Foundation Scotland and request an extension to the grant period or repay the unspent funds.
 Foundation Scotland is not obliged to extend the grant period.